 COVID-19

-What to Remember When You A Suffering
+What to Remember When You Suffer as a Christian

 Comfort in Dire Moments

-Make no mistake.
-When loved ones are removed from your home by ambulance because the virus has hit them hard, you are not going to be able to follow them there, sit by their hospital bed and hold their hand.
-You are not going to be able to pop in at 7.00 pm for visiting hours.
-They are going to have no one other than exhausted and brave hospital staff to see them through days or weeks of barely breathing through a ventilator until they either die or recover.
-They are not going to be well enough to text you.
-You are not going to be able to phone the ward to check in on them regularly (staff will be too busy for that).
-During that time, they will be completely alone, while you sit at home waiting to hear whether they have made it.
+“Make no mistake.
+When loved ones are removed from your home by ambulance because the virus has hit them hard, you are not going to be able to sit by their hospital bed and hold their hand.
+You are not going to be able to pop in at 7:00 pm during visiting hours.
+They are going to have no one other than exhausted and brave hospital staff to see them through days or weeks.
+During that time, they will be completely alone.
 Imagine that person is someone you love dearly.
-Because it’s a reality for many.
-And if that person in the hospital is you, going through it would be indescribable.”
+Because it is a reality for many.”

 Is Your View of God Accurate